Getting Started With GSA Schedules

 After carefully considering whether or not you have the resources to pursue a Schedules contract, and the time to both market and compete for business once you have a contract, you must complete a number of registrations and certifications before responding to a solicitation.
 Complete these administrative steps now, so you will be prepared to complete the solicitation process later.

-With the exception of the Past Performance Evaluation, the following registrations are free.
-A DUNS number is a prerequisite for any other registrations.
+With the exception of the Past Performance Evaluation, the following registrations are free:

 - SAM – All records from the Central Contractor Registration (CCR)/FedReg and Online Representations and Certifications Application (ORCA) and exclusion records from EPLS, active or expired, were moved to the System for Award Management (SAM).
 CCR collects, validates, stores, and disseminates data in support of agency acquisition missions.
 Vendors should remember to update their registration annually.
 ORCA offers a consolidated certification process to be applied to all Schedules solicitations and federal contracts.
 Vendors must update information annually to make sure it is complete and accurate, especially regarding size status.